raboley/the-heroes-journey/README.md

 * Enabling tab controls to allow for multiple versions of code to be contained in one set of documentation ([slate](https://github.com/slatedocs/slate/wiki/Markdown-Syntax))
 * Embed diagramming into documentation as a living diagram not an image ([lucidChart + Github](https://www.lucidchart.com/pages/integrations/github))
 * Automatically create issues using puzzle development ([pdd](http://www.0pdd.com))
-* ?generate diagrams for infrastructure from terraform code ([cloudCraft](https://medium.com/faun/modules-tf-convert-visual-aws-diagram-into-terraform-configurations-e61fb0574b10))
-* Execute examples in documentation to test for accuracy ([dredd](https://rollout.io/blog/testing-code-examples-in-documentation/)) ([official](https://dredd.org/en/latest/))

-* Objective: Clear and up to date documentation
-* Obstacle: lots of developers and languages as part of their team
-* Outcome: Documentation automation makes all developers become documenters and Reid ends up becoming a developer

 ## ACT 1